Contents: Sell fast for cash | Sell fast with a top agent | Tips for selling faster | FAQ

 While many sellers are reluctant to sell for less than their home is worth, others may find the trade-off worth it.
 For example, if you have a house in poor condition, it might be hard to sell conventionally.
 But a seasoned real estate investor can look past the property's faults and see the opportunity.

 Just be sure to vet the investor before accepting an offer.
-And when possible, compare multiple offers to ensure you get a fair price.
+"Sellers should verify proof of funds, ask for references, and consult with professionals like real estate attorneys to ensure they are getting a fair deal," says investor Alexander Capozzolo of SD House Guys.
+And when possible, compare multiple offers to ensure you get a decent price.

 Customer Rating